header logo

 Last minute goals in football history: Sergio Aguero: Manchester City 3-2 QPR (2011/12 Premier League Final)

-The game at the Etihad Stadium was a nail-biter, and with QPR 2-1 up, City fans were starting to worry.
-However, things changed in stoppage time.
-While Manchester United fans were celebrating, thinking they had won the title, Edin Dzeko equalised for City in the 92nd minute, giving the Blues hope.
-But the real magic came just two minutes later, when Mario Balotelli played a delicate pass to Sergio Agüero.
-The Argentine burst into the box and finished decisively, scoring a historic goal to give Manchester City a 3-2 win.
+While Manchester United fans were celebrating, thinking they had won the title, Edin Dzeko equalized for City in the 92nd minute.
+This gave the Blues renewed hope.
+But the true magic came just two minutes later when Mario Balotelli played a delicate pass to Sergio Agüero.
+The Argentine burst into the box, finished decisively and scored a historic goal to give Manchester City a 3-2 win.
 With this victory, City lifted their first Premier League title in more than 40 years, capping off one of the most dramatic endings in the competition's history.

 See more: Learn about football players swapping shirts